Crowdsourcing The Future

 Deep Transitions Futures is a research project about the transformations needed to achieve environmental sustainability, social justice and ultimately a better future.
 We have developed three imaginary worlds that display what life in 2050 could be like if we were to take radical action now to tackle global challenges such as climate change and growing inequality.

 Which future world can you see yourself living in?
-With our crowdsourcing initiative, we want to gather as many voices and perspectives as possible, to see beyond our frameworks and blind spots to make our work more relevant and attuned to the diversity of today’s world.
-So, let your voice be heard and help us make the transformation towards sustainability happen!
+With our crowdsourcing initiative, we gathered voices and perspectives, to see beyond our frameworks and blind spots, to make our work more relevant and attuned to the diversity of today’s world.

 Three Future Worlds

 Socio-technical system change is the key to making a transition towards sustainability happen.
 In Deep Transitions thinking, socio-technical systems are systems that our societies are built on to provide for energy, mobility, food, healthcare and communication.
 Currently, these systems rely largely on fossil fuels and contribute to global inequalities.
 Deep Transitions Futures research strives to accelerate the transition towards alternative systems that are sustainable and fit for tackling global these two challenges.
 Our three future worlds present potential alternatives for the food, energy and mobility systems.
 The video below takes you on a journey through these worlds.

 A crowdsourcer is a platform that gathers the input from different participants and facilitates building ideas collectively.
 Our crowdsourcer asked respondents to indicate which of the three worlds they found most desirable and which actions and innovations were needed to achieve their preferred future world.
 It also inquired about individual action respondents could take to achieve a transition towards a more sustainable future.

 After the Frugal Turn